-G_2 family of invariance groups
+$G_2$ family of invariance groups

-In this chapter, we begin the construction of all invariance groups that possess a symmetric quadratic and an antisymmetric cubic invariant in the defining rep. The resulting classification is summarized in fig. 16.1.
-We find that the cubic PC: give correct name to invariant must satisfy either the Jacobi relation (16.7) or the alternativity relation (16.11).
+In this chapter, we begin the construction of all invariance groups that possess a symmetric quadratic and an antisymmetric cubic invariant in the defining rep. The resulting classification is summarized in figure 16.1.
+We find that the cubic invariant must satisfy either the Jacobi relation (16.7) or the alternativity relation (16.11).
 In the former case, the invariance group can be any semisimple Lie group in its adjoint rep; we pursue this possibility in the next chapter.
-The latter case is developed in this chapter; we find that the invariance group is either SO(3) or the exceptional Lie group G_2 .
-The problem of evaluation of 3n-j coefficients for G_2 is solved completely by the reduction identity (16.14).
-As a by-product of the construction, we give a proof of Hurwitz's theorem (sect.
-16.6) and demonstrate that the independent casimirs for G_2 are of order 2 and 6, by explicitly reducing the order 4 casimir in sect.
-16.5.
-Here we are concerned only with the derivation of G_2 .
-For a systematic discussion of G_2 invariants (in tensorial notation) we refer the reader to Macfarlane [225].
+The latter case is developed in this chapter; we find that the invariance group is either SO(3) or the exceptional Lie group $G_2$ .
+The problem of evaluation of 3n-j coefficients for $G_2$ is solved completely by the reduction identity (16.14).
+As a by-product of the construction, we give a proof of Hurwitz's theorem (section 16.5) and demonstrate that the independent casimirs for $G_2$ are of order 2 and 6, by explicitly reducing the order 4 casimir in section 16.4.
+Here we are concerned only with the derivation of $G_2$ .
+For a systematic discussion of $G_2$ invariants (in tensorial notation) we refer the reader to Macfarlane [221].